Monday-Friday: Doors: 09:00-17:00 | Information Desk: 10:00-16:00

 If you have any questions about access to and use of the Library facilities, please email us at firstname.lastname@example.org.

-For further information regarding accessibility, the Disability Resource Centre is a key resource and their website includes information aiming to provide support for disabled students and disabled staff and those with dyslexia and specific learning difficulties.
+For further information regarding accessibility, the Accessibility & Disability Resource Centre is a key resource and their website includes information aiming to provide support for disabled students and disabled staff and those with dyslexia and specific learning difficulties.
 There is also useful information for those seeking to learn more about the University's proactive approach to Equality and Diversity.

 This collection includes the latest printed journals, reports (including technical reports), PhD theses, past exam papers and a large number of borrowable books that include course reading list materials.
 For a guide to accessing the online lists of these course materials, see this Reading Lists Online Guide.